tardate/LittleCodingKata/README.md

-# 375 Little Coding Katas
+# 376 Little Coding Katas

-> Latest addition :sparkles: [Design Patterns in Ruby](./ruby/design-patterns-in-ruby) - Book notes - Design Patterns in Ruby by Russ Olsen
+> Latest addition :sparkles: [Singletons in Ruby](./ruby/singleton) - Using the singleton pattern in Ruby

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about